MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 The following procedure explains how to set up background posting of sales orders.
 The steps are similar for purchasing and service.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales & Receivables Setup**, and then choose the related link.
-2. On the **Background Posting** FastTab, choose the **Post with Job Queue** check box.
+2. On the **Sales & Receivables Setup** page, on the **Background Posting** FastTab, choose the **Post with Job Queue** check box.
 3. To filter to job queue entries for sales order posting, choose the **Job Queue Category Code** field, and then select the **SalesPost** category.

-    A job queue entry based on codeunit 88, **Sales Post via Job Queue**, is automatically created.
+    A job queue object, codeunit 88 **Sales Post via Job Queue**, is automatically created.
 Proceed to enable it on the **Job Queue Entries** page.
-4. On the **Job Queue Entries** page, ,choose the **New** action.
+4. On the **Job Queue Entries** page, choose the **New** action.
 5. In the **Object Type to Run** field, select **Codeunit**.
 6. In the **Object ID to Run** field, select 88, **Sales Post via Job Queue**.

     No other fields are relevant for this scenario.
 7. Choose the **Start Job Queue** action.

-To verify that the job queue is working as expected, post a sales order.
+8. To verify that the job queue is working as expected, post a sales order.
 For more information, see [Sell Products](sales-how-sell-products.md).

-8. Verify on the **Job Queue Log Entries** page that the sales order has been posted automatically.
+9. Review on the **Job Queue Log Entries** page if the sales order was posted successfully.
 For more information, see the "To view status or errors in the job queue" section.

+If you also want sales documents to be printed when they are posted, select the **Post & Print with Job Queue** check box on the **Sales & Receivables Setup** page.

-> [!Tip]
+> [!IMPORTANT]
-> If you do not want to post an individual sales order that is scheduled for posting, you can remove it from the job queue.
-Select the order that you want to remove from the queue, and then choose the **Remove From Job Queue** action.
+> If you set up a job that will post and print documents, and the printer displays a dialog box, such as a request for credentials or a warning about low printer ink, your document is posted but not printed.
+The corresponding job queue entry eventually times out and the **Status** field is set to **Error**.
+Accordingly, we recommend that you do not use a printer setup that requires interaction with the display of printer dialog boxes in conjunction with background posting.

 ## To create a job queue entry for batch posting of sales orders
 The following procedure shows how to set the **Batch Post Sales Orders** report up to automatically post released sales orders at 4 PM on week days.